Ark-Repoleved/BDroid_X/README.md

         1.  **Texture Count Mismatch:** The mod's `.png` count differs from the original (the app usually fixes this automatically).
         2.  **Incorrect Filenames:** All filenames must be **lowercase** (e.g., `char000104.png`).
 The image reference inside `.atlas` must also be lowercase.

         If the issue persists, try using the **'Merge Spine'** feature manually.
-If that fails, the mod file might be corrupted.
+If it still fails, the mod itself might be corrupted or incompatible.

 *   **Q: The installation failed.
 What should I do?_
     *   **A:** Failures are usually caused by: